johanlundahl/home_eye/README.md

 $ sudo reboot
 ```

-## Running with Apache

-Follow [this tutorial](https://www.codementor.io/@abhishake/minimal-apache-configuration-for-deploying-a-flask-app-ubuntu-18-04-phu50a7ft) to set up the application to run under Apache.
-When run with Apache then `home_eye/myapp.wsgi` is the main application file.

 ## Logging
 Application events are logged to the application log file and can be viewed through
 ```